-E-commerce is becoming an increasingly popular form of buying goods and services among the citizens of the Republic of Serbia.
-The number of internet users in the Republic of Serbia is undoubtedly increasing day by day.
-This is not surprising given the fact that owning a smartphone today is almost mandatory and that the former obstacles to its use, both financial and technical, are almost gone.
-According to a 2018 study by the Bureau of Statistics, more than 1,800,000 people have purchased something online.
-However, despite the considerable number of consumers purchasing goods/services online, the key in this area is that citizens need to know how to protect their rights when doing so.
+E-commerce is becoming an increasingly popular form of purchasing goods and services among the citizens of the Republic of Serbia.
+The number of internet users in the Republic of Serbia is undoubtedly growing day by day.
+This is not surprising, given the fact that nowadays owning a smart phone is almost taken for granted and that the former obstacles to its use, both financial and technical, are almost non-existent.
+In addition to the significant number of consumers who buy goods/services online, the key in this area is that citizens must know how to protect their rights when shopping online.

 The first step is to check who they are buying the product from.
-Whether it is a trader from the Republic of Serbia, or whether it is registered in the Republic of Serbia or abroad depends on how the consumer rights are protected.
+The method of protection of consumer rights depends on whether the trader is from the Republic of Serbia, that is, whether he is registered in the Republic of Serbia or abroad.

-- In the case of online purchases from a merchant registered in the Republic of Serbia, the consumer enjoys all rights guaranteed by the Law on Trade and the Law on Consumer Protection.
-Therefore, before ordering goods, citizens should ask the merchant for their registration details and check them on the APR website.
-In disputed situations, the consumer may apply to the market inspection, consumer associations or exercise their rights before the court in the Republic of Serbia.
+- In the case of an online purchase from a merchant registered in the Republic of Serbia, the consumer enjoys all the rights guaranteed by the Law on Trade and the Law on Consumer Protection.
+Therefore, before ordering goods, citizens should request registration information from the merchant and check it on the website of the Business Registers Agency.
+In disputed situations, the consumer can turn to the market inspection, consumer associations or protect his rights before the competent court in the Republic of Serbia.

-- If it is a natural person who trades illegally, the consumer is not protected, but if he has any information about the "seller" he can submit a report to the market inspection.
+- If it is a natural person who trades illegally, the consumer is not protected, but if they have any information about the “trader”, they can send a report to the market inspection.

-- Where a consumer purchases merchandise from a foreign merchant, the rights he or she can exercise depend on the specific guarantees provided by the merchant or the online brokerage platform.
-Under international law, in disputed situations, the law of the country in which the seller is registered shall apply.
+- In the case when the consumer buys goods from a trader from abroad, the rights they can exercise depend on the specific guarantees provided by the trader or the online platform that mediates the trade.
+According to international law, in disputed situations, the law of the country where the seller is registered applies.

-The consumer who purchases the goods online has a legal right to change his/her mind and return the goods to the merchant within 14 days from the day of delivery, without giving an explanation or stating the reasons, and the merchant is obliged to return the money to him/her.
-The consumer does not have this legal right if he/she has purchased the goods at the merchant’s store (offline purchase).
+A consumer who buys goods online has the legal right to change his mind, cancel the purchase and return the goods to the trader within 14 days from the day of delivery, without explanation or stating the reason, and the trader is obliged to return the money.
+The consumer does not have this legal right if he bought the goods in the merchant’s sales facility (offline purchase).